mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Model](@id ACOptimalPowerFlowModelManual)
-To set up the AC optimal power flow, we begin by creating the model.
+To set up the AC optimal power flow, begin by creating the model.
 To illustrate this, consider the following:
 ```@example acopf
 using JuliaGrid # hide
 using JuMP, Ipopt